 Grate/zest the whole orange (only the skin not the white pith) and reserve for later and then juice the orange into a bowl, add the rum and add the blueberries and set aside.

 Add the ½ cup cold milk, melted butter and egg to the yeast mix, whisk together until well combined.

 Grease your dough hook of your stand mixer and then add the flour, mixed peel, caster sugar, salt, mixed spice, cinnamon, cardamom, orange zest and DRAINED blueberries (do not add the remaining liquid).

-Slowly pour the milk/yeast mix to your flour and turn your stand mixer on low to combine the ingredients together scraping down the bowl from time to time to ensure everything is well combined.
+Slowly pour the milk/yeast mix into your flour and turn your stand mixer on low to combine the ingredients together while scraping down the bowl from time to time to ensure everything is well combined.

-Continue kneading on turning up your mixer to medium speed for 6-8 minutes OR knead by hand only for about 10 minutes.
+Continue kneading and turning up your mixer to medium speed for 6-8 minutes OR knead by hand only for about 7-10 minutes.
 If your dough seems slightly “wet” that is okay.
 You know it is ready when the dough "comes together" into a ball and you can feel a good "stretch" to the dough.
-If for any reason your dough is too wet after kneading for the full 6-8 minutes continue adding small amounts of flour - 1/8 of a cup at a time, kneading well between each addition and continue to add an 1/8 of a cup at time until the dough comes together nicely into a ball.
+If for any reason your dough is too wet after kneading for the full 6-8 minutes continue adding small amounts of flour - no more than 1/8 of a cup at a time, kneading well between each addition until the dough comes together nicely into a ball.

 Place dough in a large well-greased bowl covered with plastic wrap and set aside in a warm place for 1½ hours or until doubled in size.

 Turn out the risen dough onto a floured surface and knead for 2-3 minutes.
 Separate into 12 rolls and place the rolls into a well-greased 21cm x 21cm/8 inch x 8 inch OR 30cm x 21cm/12 inch X 8 inch baking tray/dish.